RTP Antena 1: 1990s

 Commercial advertising was last broadcast by Antena 1 on 31 December 1992, due to the privatization of Rádio Comercial and the restructuring of RDP.
 In order to distance itself from the competition, the station adopted RDP 1 as its new name.
 In June 1993, the AM and FM networks began airing eight hours of separate programming.
 In 1994, the former name (Antena 1) was restored.
 Still in 1994, a traffic line for listeners opened.
 In 1996, the amount of news-related content, especially in the morning program (07:00 to 10:00) increased.

 2000s

 Its journalist José Manuel Rosende was detained in Cizre during its coverage of the Iraq War.

+2020s

+On 30 March 2026, the station has been renamed RTP Antena 1 after the adoption of a single branding strategy on 18 February 2026.
+The rebranding was designed by Ivity Brand Corp, a Portuguese design agency responsible for RTP corporate rebrand.